animesh-chouhan/animesh-chouhan.github.io/DeepThought/content/posts/differentiation.md

 Now let’s look into automatic differentiation, a powerful technique that computes exact derivatives by breaking down functions into elementary operations and applying the chain rule systematically.

 Unlike numerical differentiation, it avoids rounding and truncation errors, and unlike symbolic differentiation, it scales well with complex functions.
-This makes it especially powerful in machine learning and scientific computing where accurate gradients are essential.
+Both of these classical methods have problems with calculating higher derivatives, where complexity and errors increase.
+This makes automatic differentiation especially powerful in machine learning and scientific computing where accurate gradients are essential.

 <p align="center">
    <img src="/images/posts/differentiation/ForwardAccumulationAutomaticDifferentiation.png" alt="Automatic Differentiation" style="max-width:90%"/>